-For most companies in the construction, mining, or in agricultural industries, summer equals busy season.
-Which means, right now, most worksites across the U.S. are at full capacity and their equipment is being used at full capacity, too.
+For most companies in the construction, mining, or in agricultural industries, summer equals the busy season.
+This means, most worksites across the U.S. are at full capacity and their equipment is being used at full capacity, too.

 The Slow Death of Downtime